Classic Motorcycle Build

 Harley Generator Polarizing

 When you buy a Cycle-Electric generator/regulator, they are polarized from the factory.
-And remember to not leave ignition on without running for any extended period, or you will damage the generator.

 Generator to Alternator Conversion

-The least expensive solution if you're having charging problems is a generator to alternator swap.
+A less expensive solution if you're having charging problems is a generator to alternator swap.
 As an added bonus, your bike will lose several pounds of weight in the conversion.

 V-Twin makes an alternator conversion kit that replaces the stock generator on Ironhead Sportsters 1957 to early 1984, and will also fit 1941-1969 Harley Big-Twins with slight modifications.